Wobblyyyy/Pathfinder2/docs/20_making_a_tank_drive.md

 - Making a tank drive controllable via `Translation`s
 - Tracking the position by using odometry
 - Complete example
+- Tips for effective use of a tank drive

 ## What's a tank drive?
 > Many mobile robots use a drive mechanism known as differential drive.
 It